 The property has been maintained in reasonable order having due regard to its age and nature.
-Fittings are on semi modern/older lines with the decoration dated.
-A number of defects were noted during the inspection which are capable of remedy by routine maintenance and repair and are typical for a building of this age and nature.
+Fittings are on semi modern lines with the decoration to a mixed standard.
+A number of defects were noted during the inspection which are capable of remedy by routine maintenance and repair and have been reflected in the valuation provided below.
 Aspects of the property are ageing with early upgrading necessary.

-High damp readings were recorded in the walls of the property and there is inadequate sub-floor ventilation.
-There is evidence of woodworm in the roof timbers.
-A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to
+High damp readings were recorded in the walls of the property with rot to the floor timbers and the possibility of rot in concealed timbers.
+There is evidence of woodworm infestation.
+A precautionary check of the entire property should be carried out by a reputable timber and damp specialist prior to purchase.